lastweek/linux-xperf-4.19.44/README.md

 At a high-level, the flow is:
   - User save TSC into stack
   - User pgfault
-  - Cross to kernel, get TSC, and calculate latency
+  - Cross to kernel, get TSC, and save to user stack

 But devil is in the details, especially this low-level assembly code.
 There are several difficulties: